Montana inferior courts: Justice Court

 Justice Courts, also known as Justice of the Peace Courts, have jurisdiction over civil suits involving less than $5,000, misdemeanors, misdemeanor charges of driving under the influence, traffic violations, fish and game violations, protective orders, and preliminary hearings.
 They also act as a small claims court, hearing small claims involving less than $3,000.

 They generally do not handle cases involving minors, except for cases involving possession of alcohol or tobacco, gambling, fish and game violations, and traffic offenses.
 Their process covers the county in which they are located.
 When there is no city or municipal court in a county, the justice court hears cases involving both city and county city ordinances.
 There is no qualification to be a justice of the peace.
 The office is elected, and vacancies are filled by the commissioners of the county in which the court is located.

 There are 62 justice courts in Montana.
 Each county has the right to determine if its justice court will be a court of record.
 Only three counties have done so: Cascade County, Flathead County, and Lewis and Clark County.
 Both Cascade and Flathead county have two justices of the peace, due to the heavy workload in those counties.

+Justice Court Judges, under MCA 46-5-220, can sign Search Warrants.

 City Court

 City Courts generally have the same jurisdiction as Justice Courts, but their jurisdiction extends only to the enforcement of city ordinances.
 Their process covers the city in which they are located.
 There is no qualification for office.
 Each city determines whether the city court judge will be appointed or elected.

 There are 81 city courts in Montana.
 None of them are courts of record.

+Similar to Justice Court Judges, City Court Judges can also sign Search Warrants, as per MCA 46-5-220.

 Municipal Court

 Municipal Courts generally have the same jurisdiction as Justice Courts, but with some important differences.
 Their jurisdiction does not extend to the enforcement of city ordinances, and they can hear civil suits involving up to $7,000.
-Unlike Justice or City Courts, Municipal Courts may issue search warrants and arrest warrants for felony crimes.
+Unlike Justice or City Courts, Municipal Courts may issue arrest warrants for felony crimes.
 Their process covers the city in which they are located.
 Municipal Court judges must be lawyers, and must be elected to office.

 There are just five Municipal Courts in Montana, and all of them are courts of record.

+Like with City Court Judges and Justice Court Judges, Municipal Court Judges can sign Search Warrants, under the provisions of MCA 46-5-220.